vietanhtran16/learn-kubernetes/README.md

 - imagePullSecret from private GCR

 To be continued
+- Config some appications secrets and config map (can be done either from a file or ENV variable)
+- Share volume between containers in the same pod (difference between persistent and non-persistent volumes)
+- How to set a command/arguments from deployment yaml (with/without overriding cmd and entrypoint) - read
 - Dockerise Java app with String Cal
+- Networking policies (another yaml) - pod to pod communication using labels of the pods to determine from and to
+- Scheduler/CustomScheduler determine where the pods go on the node (this reads from podAffinity/antiAffinity and also nodeAffinity).
+Cluster would have a standard node, high cpu and high memory so that we can have rules based on what is the purpose of each pod
+- Init Containers
 - External DNS
-- Config some appications secrets
-- Share volume between containers in the same pod (difference between persistent and non-persistent volumes)
-- Init Containers
-- Networking policies - pod to pod communication

 GRPC Load balacing - Istio helps with load balancing through GRPC
 - Runs next to your application but doesnt interfere with it/ Platform agnostic